jaredkrinke/sic1/sic1/README.md

 1. Populate "sic1/client/music/" with the music tracks (in Ogg Vorbis format)
 1. Populate "sic1/client/windows/steam/" with the [Steam SDK](https://partner.steamgames.com/downloads/list) (if building original WebView2-based game for Steam)
 1. Populate "sic1/client/windows/redist" with the [WebView2 "Evergreen Bootstrapper"](https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH#download)
-1. Build the sibling/top-level "lib" directory (sic1asm)
-1. Build "sic1/shared/"
-1. Run "sic1/client/windows/build.bat" to build the game (this will run `build` in "sic1/client/", build the Linux binary, build the Windows binary, and archive everything)
+1. Run "sic1/client/windows/build.bat" to build the game (this will run `build` and `build:intl` in "sic1/client/", build the Linux binary, build the Windows binary, and archive everything)

+Note that messages/resource strings are extracted using `npm run intl:extract`, so any updates to English strings should run that command and then also update translation sources for other languages.
+The `build:intl` script compiles translations and generates helper code and HTML manuals.

 ## Building and deploying SIC-1 service
 Note: The service is only needed to gain insight into (non-Steam) solutions, e.g. for generating charts.